ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                       June 2021

+   *  Desire for reports about email use of the domain name

    DMARC can cover non-existent sub-domains, below the "Organizational Domain", as well as domains at the top of the name hierarchy,